Vimeo OTT Review: Pros and Cons, and Alternatives (2023)

 Some of these features are only available with the Enterprise plans, such as live streaming and branded apps.

-Its Enterprise plan also provides migration assistance, convenient if you’re moving from another OTT service.
+Its Enterprise plan also provides migration assistance, which is convenient if you’re moving from another OTT service.
 You’ll get complete in-house support to transfer your existing videos and customer data.

 Uploading your video content with Vimeo is easy.